and-b/arduino-rp2040_fc1/README.md

 The RC reads I-Bus protocol using Serial1 (UART0)

-## Setup function

-The setup function performs these tasks:
-- initialize I2C protocol and check the IMU
-- calibrate the IMU gyros
-- enable PCINT to receive PWM from RC
-- enable PWM outs to command the ESCs

 ### IMU Orientation

 The Nano RP2040 must be placed with the USB connector on the right side.